Mathics3/mathics-development-guide/docs/running.rst

     $ mathics --help

-However note that the above CLI is pretty minimal and is likley to stay that way.
+However note that the above CLI is pretty minimal and is likely to stay that way.

 For a more full-featured CLI see